BAMresearch/ctsimu-artist-module/docs/detector.md

 ### General

 * `reset` — Reset detector to standard settings.
 Deletes all previously defined drifts, etc. Called internally before a new detector definition is loaded from a JSON file.
-* `set_from_json { jobj world stage }` — Import the detector definition and geometry from the given JSON object (`jobj`).
-The JSON object should contain the complete content from the scenario definition file (at least the geometry and detector sections).
+* `set_from_json { jobj stage }` — Import the detector definition and geometry from the given JSON object (`jobj`).
+The JSON object should contain the complete content from the scenario definition file (at least the geometry and detector sections). `stage` is the `::ctsimu::coordinate_system` that represents the stage in the world coordinate system.
+Necessary because the source could be attached to the stage coordinate system.

 ## Properties